ajoshantony/DjangoDataViz/README.md

 ### Week 15:
 - Front end completed except for extra styling if time permits (Majority of front end from tutorial)
 - #### **Fixed MAJOR Error** ```no module error``` **by doing:**```pip install djangorestframework```
-- Ran into major errors with Heroku but after a lot of experimentation stack overflow posts found I needed to install Heroku CLI which allows me to deploy apps w/ CP
+- Ran into major errors with Heroku but after a lot of experimentation and stack overflow posts I found I needed to install Heroku CLI which allows me to deploy apps w/ CP
 -  After typing ```heroku local``` the error ``` ``ModuleNotFoundError: No module named 'fcntl'```(in package gunicorn) came up.
 Has something to do with conflicting packages because I tested this suspicion w/
  ```shell
 (datav) C:\Users\Ajosh.Antony20\DjangoDataViz\FrontEnd\src>pip install gunicorn